NicolasCifuentesB/Celula_Microfrontend/fe-react-webc/README.md

 <!-- Runnig tests -->
 # Running tests
 - `npm test`.
 This command runs the tests.
+- `npm run watch-tests`.
+This command runs the tests in order to watch its results.
 - `npm run coverage`.
 This command runs the tests and creates a coverage folder with the coverage report.

 <!-- Build application -->